Enrica Lexie case: Alleged piracy threat

-The Indian coast forms part of the "High Risk Area" for pirate attacks.
+The western Indian coast forms part of the "High Risk Area" for pirate attacks.
 On 21 February 2012, the International Maritime Bureau (IMB) reported that a Greek-flagged tanker, Olympic Flair, sailing some 2.5 nmi from the port of Kochi was attacked on the same day of the Enrica Lexie incident.
 The ICC—in a communication to the Italian Navy—confirmed the IMO number of the vessel, confirming it was indeed Olympic Flair.

 The Indian Coast Guard stated that while it was accepted procedure to report piracy events or suspicious activities immediately to Maritime Rescue Coordination Centre (MRCC), Enrica Lexie continued sailing for 70 km on its route to Egypt without reporting the incident.
 The ship reported the shooting only when contacted by the Coast Guard about two and a half hours later, after which they were asked to proceed to Kochi.

 Umberto Vitelli, master of Enrica Lexie, responded to Indian investigators that he was surprised by the marines' decision to open fire and that it was only after he heard gunshots that he increased to full speed and sounded the foghorn and the general alarm.
 In addition, the ship's chief officer James Mandley Samson stated to Kerala police that despite having binoculars "I couldn't see any person with weapons in the boat".
-Depositions given by the marines to Indian investigators regarding the use of live-fire in the direction of an approaching fishing boat stated that Latorre fired twelve rounds of ammunition and Girone fired eight in two bursts as warning shots.
+Depositions given by the marines to Indian investigators regarding the use of live fire in the direction of an approaching fishing boat stated that Latorre fired twelve rounds of ammunition and Girone fired eight in two bursts as warning shots.